TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/errors.rst

    NameError: HiThere

 The sole argument to :keyword:`raise` indicates the exception to be raised.
-This must be either an exception instance or an exception class (a class that derives from :class:`Exception`).
-If an exception class is passed, it will be implicitly instantiated by calling its constructor with no arguments::
+This must be either an exception instance or an exception kundi (a kundi that derives kutoka :class:`Exception`).
+If an exception kundi is passed, it will be implicitly instantiated by calling its constructor with no arguments::

    raise ValueError  # shorthand for 'raise ValueError()'